-While you can’t master or reach fluency in a few days, you absolutely can start to speak a language in this time.
-I famously aim for Day 1 (or even hour one), but experience in doing it so often has given me a big edge.
+While you can't master Spanish or reach fluency in a few days, you absolutely can start to speak Spanish in this time.
+I famously aim to speak a new language on day one (or even hour one), but experience in doing it so often has given me a big edge.
 Passing the speaking barrier is one of the most important steps in your entire language learning journey, so the sooner you conquer it, the better.

 Let's hear their story and what a difference four days made!

-I’d been teaching Martyn Spanish for three days, and I thought I was about to lose him.
+I’d been teaching Martyn how to speak Spanish for three days, and I thought I was about to lose him.

 He was brutally tired, yawning every few seconds, and obviously not having a good time.
 He looked as though he might kick me out.

 He didn’t, though.
 He pushed through the pain, and that turned out to be a good thing, because something rather surprising was just about to happen.

 If he'd left, he'd have missed all the fun.

 Martyn’s journey had started a week before, when I arrived at his house in Llannor, near Pwllheli in the north of Wales, just after 9am.
 He already looked slightly nervous, and with good reason.

 Martyn is a tutor of the minority language Welsh, which is spoken in Wales, UK by around 500,000 people.
 I met Martyn at a language conference, where I had given a presentation on intensive language learning.
 My presentation sparked Martyn’s interest, and he asked me if I’d teach him how to speak Spanish from scratch.
 This was perfect, as I wanted to test my intensive learning methods on a willing victim.